PluralKit/PluralKit/docs/content/api-documentation.md

 system's token (as described above) will override these privacy settings and show the full information.

 ## Models
 The following three models (usually represented in JSON format) represent the various objects in PluralKit's API.
-A `?` after the column type indicates an optional (nullable) parameter.
+A `?` after the column type indicates a nullable parameter (value can be cleared by setting it to null).

 ### System model